satyasuresh-source/TaxService/README.md

 Assumptions

-Created Middleware Component for exception handling Serial Log for Logging
+Created Middleware Component for exception handling

+Serial Log for Logging

 Custom attribute for date validation

 Filter used for Model Validations

-EF Core Code first approach
+Used EF Core Code first approach